 A tank top in a sophisticated material with a built-in bra is great for low to medium impact activities like hiking, climbing and mountaineering.
 It can be used on its own when hiking in warm weather or under insulating layers in colder conditions.
+You can read more about the qualities of tank tops versus cropped sports bras in our article How to choose a sports bra for hiking.
 I was keen to test the Asics Fit-Sana Contour tank top due to its excellent material and attractive design and here is what I learned.

 The product is suitable for: